elenasm7/Research_paper_data/README.md

 2. Optimize model by testing different parameter
 3. If need be, add in more data
 4. Train with all data on cloud platfrom

+## Models

+Lets start with the Pretrain CNN models we are utilizing for our image branch.
+The four models we are testing with are:
+1. RestNet50
+2. InceptionV3
+3. Inception RestNet V2
+4. VGG 16

+Below we will get into the basics of why we've chosen these models:

+**RestNet50:**

+**InceptionV3:**

+**Inception RestNet V2:**

+**VGG 16:**